burger

 Source: Richard Shotton, Mike Trehorne, & Leo Burnett (2021)

 There’s a simple reason why.
 Concrete details are easier to visualize, which in turn makes them easier to recall.
+Concrete is also more direct and confident, and avoids the wishy-washy nature of weasel words.

 Used wisely, this approach can pay off in increased sales.